enasequence/ena-browser-documentation/browser/search/advanced.rst

 -----

-You can specify a data limit for the maximum number of records you would like to retrieve from your search (up to a maximum of 100 000).
+You can specify a data limit for the maximum number of records you would like to retrieve from your search.

 If you wish to fetch the full result set, leave this field blank or enter '0'.
 The browser table display will only show up to 100 000 results but for large